mapilido74/GCD-Project/README.md

 #### 5. Creates a second independent tidy data set with the average of each activity and each subject.

-In this part of the process I used the **melt** and the **dcast** function to summarize the data, and create a nex fil named **tidyData**, in which for each subject and  activity, are shown the mean of each activity.
+In this part of the process I used the **melt** and the **dcast** function to summarize the data, and create a new file named **tidyData**, in which for each subject,  activity, and features, I show the mean.

 Finally write **tidyData** in a text file.